travier/fedora-coreos-matrix/README.md

 $ make
 ```

-And start your Fedora CoreOS Matrix home server.
+You are now ready to deploy your Fedora CoreOS Matrix home server.

 ## Deploying

-See the [Fedora CoreOS docs][deploy] for your platform.
+See the [Fedora CoreOS docs][deploy] for instructions on how to use this
+Ignition config to deploy a Fedora CoreOS instance on your prefered platform.

 [deploy]: https://docs.fedoraproject.org/en-US/fedora-coreos/getting-started/
 [plugins]: https://certbot.eff.org/docs/using.html#dns-plugins